witchard/mog/README.md

 ## How does it work?

 `mog` reads the `$HOME/.mogrc` config file which describes a series of operations it can do in an ordered manner.
+The config file can be overridden with the `--config` argument.
 Each operation has a match command and an action command.
 For each file you give to `mog` it will test each match command in turn, when one matches it will perform the action.
 A reasonably useful config file is generated when you first run it.

 ### Matches